PlayFab/PlayFab/CustomerSupport/info-data-protection-assessment.md

 Do you enable security protocol TLS 1.2 or greater for all network connections that pass through, or connect, or cross public networks where Platform Data is transmitted?

 * If you transmit Meta Platform Data via peer-to-peer connections (for example, using the Party SDK) then you need to ensure that these connections require TLS before answering.
 Likewise, if you transmit Meta Platform Data to other services besides PlayFab you should answer this question according to your implementation.
-* If PlayFab is the only backend service that you transmit Meta Platform Data to and from clients AND because all PlayFab API calls require TLS 1.2 or greater, our answer is yes to this question.
+* If PlayFab is the only backend service that you transmit Meta Platform Data to and from clients AND because all PlayFab API calls require TLS 1.2 or greater, our answer is **Yes** to this question.

 ## Testing for Vulnerabilities and Security Issues